 The School Site Council (SSC) is a stakeholder group that is required for schools who receive Federal funding.
-Most Springs Charter Schools receive four federal funding allocations:
+Most Springs Charter Schools receive the following federal funding allocations:

 Title I – Improving Academic Achievement